Lindsay Stadler, Director of Enrollment and Records Management

 An alternative to withdrawing from courses may be enrollment in Continuous Registration (masters students) or Doctoral Study (doctoral students), whichever is appropriate.
 These types of registrations maintain student status and permit the student to return to coursework in the next semester.
 Students must have completed at least one semester of enrollment in their programs to request Continuous Registration or Doctoral Study.

-All withdrawal transactions are subject to all Add/Drop refund schedules and applicable fees.
+All withdrawal actions are subject to all Add/Drop refund schedules and applicable fees.
 Late change fees and the W (Withdrawn) enrollment notation on the student’s transcript may also apply.

 Enrollment Considerations for International Students

 Questions regarding ICE requirements under the Student Exchange and Visitor Information Systems (SEVIS) Program should be referred to the international student coordinator.
-Refer to the International Student and Scholar Services section of the Bulletin or to www.cgu.edu/international.
+Refer to the International Student and Scholar Services section of the Bulletin.

 General Requirements: In order to be considered for acceptance as transfer credit to CGU, coursework must meet all of the following conditions.